 - Cost/diversity – Making automatic manufacturing systems flexible as well as efficient (goal: standard unit cost independent of volume).

 We prioritize that our research is put into practical use.
 As a result of this most of our research is carried out in close collaboration with industry.
 This can be end-users and well as system and technology providers.

-Furthermore, since it is a characteristic of automation activities in manufacturing that good solutions requires a multi disciplinary approach, we have a great emphasis on establishing close collaboration with research institutions nationally as well as internationally.
+Furthermore, since it is a characteristic of automation activities in manufacturing that good solutions require a multidisciplinary approach, we have a great emphasis on establishing close collaboration with research institutions nationally as well as internationally.

 We build prototypes (theory guides – but experiment decides)

-Finally, we have a focus on maintaining state-of-the-art practical competences in areas as: digital manufacturing, machine vision, robotics, analysis of manufacturing.
+Finally, we have a focus on maintaining state-of-the-art practical competencies in areas as digital manufacturing, machine vision, robotics, analysis of manufacturing.